wiber/bang.js/README.md

 #### Overview
-	Bang is an attempt at simplifying a completely asynchronous web application MVC environment that utilizes ExtJS 4.
-This application stack does not refresh, but rather exploits powerful dynamic features of code injection through ajax and websockets.
+	Bang is an attempt at simplifying a completely asynchronous web application MVC environment that utilizes NodeJS server side and ExtJS 4.0.7 client side.
+	This application stack does not refresh, but rather exploits powerful dynamic code injection through ajax and websockets.

+	The client side is organized by controller, model, view, and store each having their own directories.
+Ext.Direct is used to load "bootstrap" apps that in turn load controllers, all dynamically and via asyncronous design.

+	The server side is organized by lib, model, routes, and settings each having their own directories.
+Each defined component is loaded modularly with the use of NodeJS module export concept.

 #### Features
 * [Jade](http://jade-lang.com/) for a robust, elegant, feature rich template engine